WeAreRyan/SEI-Project-1-Solitare/README.md

     **value**: cards are given a value from 1 to 13 in accordance with the card type(i.e. 5 = 5, ace = 1, **queen** = 11).
 This value is used by the game functions to determine its playablity on a pile.
     **type**: individual card represented by a sting ('card dJ' = Jack of diamonds).
 Used as a reference point for card visualization.
 }
-Generate card objects
+Generate card objects.
-Pull dom objects for interactable tiles into JS Function to randomize card order
+Pull dom objects for interactable tiles into JS.
+Function to randomize card order.
-Function to deal out cards on game start
+Function to deal out cards on game start.
 Function for flipping card from deck & event click listener.
 Add event listeners for each interactable card pile for drag and drop functionality. dragstart, dragover, drop.
 Functions to determine if a card is playable at a location: